Skip to content

 Dr. Rajani Rajiv

-Orthopedic Surgeon - Texas Tech Physicians of El Paso
+Board Certified in Orthopedic Surgery, Orthopedic Surgeon - Texas Tech Physicians of El Paso

 Shawn Diamond, M.D.

-Shawn Diamond, MD
+Shawn Diamond, M.D, FACS

 Services Provided